 Conclusion

-There are so much more to web security than a few trends.
-Even if they are the core of it as for now.
+There is so much more to web security than a few trends.
+Even if they are the core of it for now.
 Even if you are up to date with the latest trends, there are things you should do to prevent yourself from becoming a victim of an online attack.

 Keep yourself educated.
 The more you know about how exactly the Internet works, and the core of the attacks, the more ready you will be to prevent them, and even if they occur, you will be ready to get back to an older state of your website or PC.
 A state that is not infected.